Brave-Pi/bp_directory/README.md

 - `GET /some-id` - Get the user with id "some-id"
 - `PATCH /some-id` - Updates the user with id "some-id"
 - `DELETE /some-id` - Deletes the user with id "some-id"

+## Client Generation

+Because the library utilizes `tink_web` it is possible to generate a `tink.web.proxy.Remote` from the same `DirectoryRouter` you created the REST API with in order to instantiate a strongly typed API client that exposes methods to access the REST API.

+You can see an example of this [here](https://github.com/Brave-Pi/bp_directory_example/blob/371727e516b8ffdcf3aada396b65f2d4c9f6c536/src/FrontEndServer3.hx#L25).